01 of 06

 Conventional Drop-In Double Bowl

 While apron sinks are currently on trend, there will always be a market for the classic drop-in double-bowl kitchen sink.
-Drop-in sinks fit into a simply countertop opening, and are very easy to install.
-Solid-surface drop-in sinks come in hundreds of different colors and styles, and can work with literally any countertop material.Continue to 5 of 6 below.
+Drop-in sinks fit into a simple countertop opening and are very easy to install.
+Solid-surface drop-in sinks come in hundreds of different colors and styles and can work with literally any countertop material.Continue to 5 of 6 below.

 05 of 06

 While this style is common with porcelain and stainless steel sinks, it's a relatively new innovation for solid-surface sinks.
 A drainboard-style sink is about as green and eco-friendly as it gets.
-Why waste an entire bowl of your sink for drying dishes, when you can extend an apron for your drying rack?
+Why waste an entire basin of your sink for drying dishes, when you can extend an apron to serve as your drying rack?

 Drainboard-style sinks also make for a cleaner countertop, because you're not always mopping up spills.
 The drainboard is also a great place to put your mini cutting board, allowing you to brush your chopping waste right into the sink.